 Michael (later Martin) Luther King, Jr. (January 15, 1929-April 4, 1968) was born in the segregated south of Atlanta, Georgia.
-After Morehouse College (B.A.
+After graduating Morehouse College (B.A.
 Sociology), Crozer Theological Seminary (B. Divinity) and Boston University (D. Systematic Theology, 1955) he entered the Christian ministry.
-He married the perfect partner, Coretta Scott, in 1953 and took a pastorate in Montgomery, Alabama, in 1954, where he joined the leadership of the local NAACP, the Montgomery Improvement Association and served in the creation of the Southern Christian Leadership Conference.
-He was architect of the non-violent strategy for a Negro bus boycott protesting the city's arrest of Rosa Parks for sitting in a seat reserved for Whites.
-He asked his people "Are you able to accept blows without retaliating…to endure the ordeals of jail?"
+He married the perfect partner, Coretta Scott, in 1953 and took a pastorate in Montgomery, Alabama, in 1954, where he joined the leadership of the local chapter of the National Association for the Advancement of Colored People (NAACP), the Montgomery Improvement Association, and served in the creation of the Southern Christian Leadership Conference.
+He was architect of the non-violent strategy for a "Negro" bus boycott protesting the city's arrest of Rosa Parks for sitting in a seat reserved for "Whites."
+He asked his people, "Are you able to accept blows without retaliating…to endure the ordeals of jail?"
 The answer was yes.
-The "Montgomery Movement" led to the integration of the city's buses and lit a contagious interracial fight for rights that spread to Washington and across the world.
+The "Montgomery Movement" led to the integration of the city's buses and lit a contagious interracial fight for rights that spread to Washington, DC, and across the world.
 Dr. King received the Nobel Peace Prize in 1964, but he didn't rest on his laurels.

 The Civil Rights Movement